 The DM48 provides a range of adjustable parameters and features, all documented in the manual.
-The firmware can be updated by the user via USB, and the current version is fully functional with a range of features and adjustable parameters.
+The firmware can be updated by the user via USB.
 It may be noted that a static (but adjustable) velocity value is transmitted with all "note on" MIDI messages.
 Controller (MIDI CC) messages are however sent continuously at high rate and resolution.
 Dynamic velocity may possibly be added in a future update, but we do not consider this to be crucial as MIDI CC is the main way that sound intensity is modulated on a digital wind instrument.

 More details can be found in the DM48 User Manual.

 Please visit the DM48 Google Group.

 Note that the DM48 is an advanced MIDI controller, and prior experience with synthesizers and MIDI is useful, if not necessary.
 Some suggestions on downstream setups are given in the manual, but we cannot provide support for products beyond the DM48 itself.
 Potential buyers are advised to carefully read the information on this page and in the manual.

 The instruments are assembled by hand in our small workshop.
 They do not have the same type of smooth professional plastic finish typically seen on mass-produced electronics.
 The casing is produced on a 3D printer, which gives it a slightly rough surface that is more difficult to clean compared to injection molded plastic.
 DM48 is currently sold only in a black finish with a white bottom chassis (earlier units where white - black lids/buttons can be retrofitted and are available for 650 SEK including VAT and shipping).
 The mouthpiece is manufactured in aluminum by precision CNC machining, and has a smooth semi-matte anodized surface.
 Some of the videos and pictures on this page show prototypes in various stages.